Yale-LILY/SummEval/README.md

 **IMPORTANT:**

 All model outputs were obtained from the original authors of the models and shared with their consent.<br/>
-When using any of the model outputs, please _cite the original paper_.
+When using any of the model outputs, please also _cite the original paper_.

 ### Human annotations